W

 • don't hide complexity

-If you understand that, you're already in the top 5%.
+If you understand that, you're already ahead of many peers.

 Get a German Enterprise Readiness Review